TERMS OF SALE AGREEMENT

 By sending item(s) for repair, customer agrees that WatchRepair.Net, LLC, its agents and representatives (“WRNet”) are accepting the item(s) solely for the purpose of repair.
 WRNET shall not be responsible for loss, damage, or theft of the item(s) unless due to WRNET’s sole negligence.
 Any damage or loss due to WRNET’s sole negligence will be limited to the actual cost to repair or replace the item(s) of comparable value and is not to exceed the sum of $75.00 or such higher value as may be declared by customer in writing in advance.
 Insurance covers the replacement value of your watch only.
 Coverage is limited to the dollar amount you agree to, and is also limited to the actual value of the watch as assessed by industry professionals.

 If you are going to value your watch at a specific amount, it is your responsibility to defend this amount with a formal appraisal by a qualified third party and/or with a receipt for the watch when purchased new.
 The “new” value of your watch may not be allowed as evidence of its current depreciated replacement value.

 In no event will WRNET be liable for other damages, including loss of use, or other incidental or consequential damages.
-All disputes shall be resolved in Miami-Dade County, FL.
+All disputes shall be resolved in Broward County, FL. via arbitration.

-Owner Responsibility.
-Prior to shipping back a timepiece to its owner, WatchRepair.net will attempt to contact that owner to confirm the shipping address to where the timepiece should be shipped.
-We will attempt to repeatedly contact the owner via phone and/or email until the owner is contacted.
+Prior to returning a timepiece to its owner, WatchRepair.net will attempt to contact that owner to confirm the shipping address to which the timepiece should be shipped.
+We will attempt to contact the owner repeatedly via phone and/or email and/or text message until the owner is contacted.
 If after 10 phone calls, 10 emails and one calendar year from the date of the first attempted contact the owner has still not yet successfully contacted us regarding his watch, WatchRepair.net has the right to do with the timepiece as it wishes with no responsibility towards the original owner.